bulbaME/ConGL/.github/readme.md

 ### open-source rendering engine for console 🖥

 ## Philosophy
-You can use ConGL as game engine, as API for creating apps or even for outputing images!
-It allows you to create big porjects keeping code clean and nice.

-Interface is simple enough, which means that even begginers won't struggle with it.

-ConGL uses multi-threading for rendering, so performance always will be on high level.

-Also you can extend some classes by yourself for achieving better performance.
+ConGL is created for developers that needed a simple API for rendering in console.
+This library can be used for any purposes (from game engine, to outputing images) The main goal of the project was to create a simple API that will keep your code clean even in big projects.

+As said before, ConGL is very simple to use, so it will be also helpful for begginers to create simple projects.

 ## Documentation